tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Enumerating-Blob-Resources.md

  The [List Blobs](List-Blobs.md) operation has an additional `delimiter` parameter that enables the caller to traverse the blob namespace by using a user-configured delimiter.
 The delimiter may be a single character or a string.
 When the request includes this parameter, the operation returns a `BlobPrefix` element.
 The `BlobPrefix` element is returned in place of all blobs with names that begin with the same substring up to the appearance of the delimiter character.
 The value of the `BlobPrefix` element is *substring+delimiter*, where *substring* is the common substring that begins one or more blob names, and *delimiter* is the value of the *delimiter* parameter.

  You can use the value of `BlobPrefix` to make a subsequent call to list the blobs that begin with this prefix.
 Specifically, you specify the value of `BlobPrefix` for the `prefix` parameter on the request URI.
 In this way, you can traverse a virtual hierarchy of blobs as though it were a file system.
-For an example, see [Delimited Blob List](#DelimitedBlobList) later in this topic.
+For an example, see [List blobs with a delimiter](#DelimitedBlobList) later in this topic.

  Be aware that each `BlobPrefix` that's returned counts toward the maximum result.